 8. Surety Relieved From Bond Obligation

 § 38-53-50 provides a procedure whereby a bondsman who is obligated on a defendant's bond may request to be relieved of that obligation or "taken off of the bond" under specific circumstances. § 38-53-50(A) provides that a surety may file a motion with the court with jurisdiction over the defendant requesting to be relieved on the bond obligation for "good cause" or the nonpayment of fees.
 "Good cause" means the violation of a specific term of the bail bond not to include the nonpayment of fees. § 38-53-10(14).
-At the time of the filing of the motion, a fee of $20.00 must be paid to the court.
-(That fee should be forwarded monthly to the County or Municipal Treasurer.)
+(At the time of the filing of the motion, a fee of twenty dollars must be paid to the clerk of court to be retained by the clerk for use in the operation of the clerk's office.
+The fee will cover the cost of copies of the motion required by the surety.)
 A copy of the motion must be served upon the defendant, his attorney, and the solicitor's office.
 The court shall then schedule a hearing to determine if the surety should be relieved on the bond.
 All parties should be advised of the hearing date.

 § 38-53-50(B) provides an alternative procedure for the surety to follow if the circumstances warrant immediate incarceration of the defendant to prevent imminent violation of any one of the specific terms of the bail bond, or if the defendant has violated any one of the specific terms of the bond.
 In those circumstances, the surety may take the defendant to the appropriate detention facility for holding until the court determines whether the surety should be relieved of the bond obligation.
 The surety must file with the detention facility an un-clocked affidavit stating the facts to support the surrender of the defendant for good cause.
 Nonpayment of fees alone is not sufficient cause to warrant immediate incarceration of the defendant.
 The surety, within three business days following recommitment, must file with the court an affidavit, clocked in with the clerk, stating the facts to support the surrender of the defendant for good cause.
 The surety must provide the detention facility with the clocked copy of the affidavit within those three days.
 When the affidavit is filed with the court with jurisdiction over the defendant, the surety must also file a motion to be relieved with the court, serving the defendant, his attorney, and the solicitor's office.
 The surety must also pay a $20.00 filing fee with the motion.
 The court shall then schedule a hearing, as expeditiously as possible, to determine if the surety should be relieved.
 All parties should be notified of the hearing date.
 A surety who surrenders a defendant and files an affidavit which does not show good cause or the nonpayment of fees is subject to the penalty of perjury.